Bricecrx/YoutubeTest/README.md

 2. Open a second terminal.
 Go to "AngularYoutube" folder.
 Use the command line "ng serve".
 3. Open your browser and navigate to "http://localhost:4200/".

+To launch the application (after production) :
+1. Open a first terminal.
+Go to "NodeJs" folder.
+Use the command line "npm start".
+2. Open a second terminal.
+Go to "AngularYoutube" folder.
+Use the command line "ng build --configuration production".
+3. Use a module in order to serve the "dist" folder created and see the app in production mode (I use angular-http-server).

 It should be working.